MariaElenaLasiu/Portfolio/README.md

 ## About Me

-I'm a **Research Manager** transitioning into **Product Management and Product Analytics**, bringing:
+I am Research Manager with a passion and expertise in UX Research and Product Development.

+I bridge the gap between user needs and business strategy, bringing:
-- ✅ **Research expertise**: Designed and executed UX research projects for digital health startups
+- **Research Expertise**: Designing and executing end-to-end UX research for digital health startups,
-- ✅ **Data analysis skills**: Proficient in SQL, Python, Power BI, and statistical methods
+- **Technical Proficiency**: Leveraging SQL, Python, Power BI, and statistical methods to uncover actionable trends,
-- ✅ **Strategic thinking**: Experience translating user insights and data into product recommendations
+- **Strategic Impact**: Translating complex user data into clear product roadmaps and feature recommendations,
-- ✅ **Stakeholder management**: Collaborated with cross-functional teams including developers, designers, and executives
+- **Cross-Functional Leadership**: Partnering with engineering, design, and C-suite stakeholders to align vision,
-- ✅ **Business acumen**: Understanding of revenue models, KPIs, and growth metrics
+- **Business acumen**: Understanding of revenue models, KPIs, and growth metrics

 My unique value lies in combining **research rigor with analytical depth**—enabling data-informed product decisions that balance user needs with business objectives.